-2 Supply Licence Condition 16.
+1 Supply Licence Condition 16.

-The current lack of incentives to detect theft has caused a lack of investment in theft detection which in turn has allowed theft of gas to go largely unchecked3.
-This has given rise to three significant issues:
+The current lack of incentives to detect theft has caused a lack of investment in theft detection which in turn has allowed theft of gas to go largely unchecked2.
+This is evidenced by the comparatively poor performance in detecting theft that a large number of Shippers show within the monthly xoserve Theft of Gas statistics.
+This in turn has given rise to three significant issues:

 - 1. Theft of gas is dangerous and presents a real risk to both the integrity of the network and the safety of consumers.
 Gas metering equipment has inherent safety features within it and tampering or bypassing this equipment is inherently dangerous.
 At worst this can lead to loss of life to the either the person committing the theft or those living in the immediate vicinity. - 2.
-Theft of gas costs currently all consumers money.
+Theft of gas currently costs all domestic consumers money.
 The current settlement arrangements mean that unaccounted gas, including theft, is paid for by all shippers in accordance with the rules on Reconciliation by Difference (RbD).
-All undetected theft which results in lower Annual Quantity values therefore becomes a cost to Suppliers, and is inevitably passed through to end users in the form of higher prices. - 3.
+All undetected theft which results in lower Annual Quantity values therefore becomes a cost to Suppliers, and is inevitably passed through to end users in the form of higher prices.
+We also note that under Modification Proposal 0229, non-domestic customers will also start to bear a share of the cost burden created by theft in May 2012, backdated to April 2011. - 3.
 We also believe that where theft occurs, that gas is not used efficiently.
-Thieves are not influenced by price signals or carbon reduction motives, and energy is user inefficiently.
+Thieves are not influenced by price signals or carbon reduction motives, and energy is used inefficiently.
 This means that where theft occurs damage is being done to the long term ability of the energy industry to manage and reduce energy consumption, damaging the industry's attempts to meet our carbon reduction targets.